alphacep/vosk-api/README.md

 ## Python installation from Pypi

+The easiest way to install vosk api is with pip.
+You do not have to compile anything.
+We currently support only Linux on x86_64 and Raspberry Pi.
+Other systems (windows, mac) will come soon.

-Make sure you have pip:
+Make sure you have newer pip and python:

   * Python version >= 3.4
   * pip version >= 19.0